 Fact: I personally believed this one for a long time.
 I never felt entirely comfortable with the left-over greasy residue, however slight, when I didn’t use soap to clean my cast iron pans, but I was admonished by more than one person to never let a drop of soap touch those pans.

-In fact, most cast iron cook wear today comes pre-seasoned.
+In fact, most cast iron cookware today comes pre-seasoned.
 You can, and should, use a mild soap to clean your cast iron cook wear.
 Do not, however, use harsh soaps, abrasives, or place your cast iron cook wear in the dishwasher -- that will destroy the seasoning.

 Cast iron pans are seasoned when fat molecules come in contact with heat, such as while cooking.
 The molecules bond with the iron, creating a surface that prohibits sticking.
 Left-over grease just gets rancid and collects dust and bacteria.